kemitix/mon/README.md

 ### Skip the Mon import

-If the only thing you want is `Wrapper`, you can skip importing the `mon` dependency by declaring your tyoes like so:
+If the only thing you want is `Wrapper`, you can skip importing the `mon` dependency by declaring your types like so:

 ``` java
 interface PhoneNumber {String value();}